NYULibraries/dlts-enm-tct-backend/documentation/docs/api/sources.md

 --------------------------------------- | -------------- | -----------
 name                                    | String         | Unique string representation of indexpattern.
-Primary means of fetching a pattern from the database description                             | String         | Longer, human-readable text description of the IndexPattern. __Note:__ Descriptions are _not_ guaranteed to be unique by the database, and are merely meant to contain supplemental information. pagenumber_pre_strings                  | Array (String) | When locating pagenumbers, this is a list of patterns to look for and split the text on.
-After this processing is done, the result should be a list of strings with the pagenumber at the beginning of the string, followed by the content of the page.
-Used for extracting both locations and content from an epub pagenumber_css_selector_pattern         | String         | Pattern used to conform a page number (as stored in localid) to a css selector.
-All patterns must contain "{}" where the pagenumber should go, as python string formatting is used to add the pagenumber from any given location pagenumber_xpath_pattern                | String         | Pattern used to conform a page number (as stored in localid) to an xpath.
-All patterns must contain "{}" where the pagenumber should go, as python string formatting is used to add the pagenumber from any given location xpath_entry                             | String         | xpath used to locate main entries in the index see_split_strings                       | Array (String) | When parsing an entry, split on these strings to separate a "See" from the main entry (Sees are not always reliably enclosed in tags, and therefore require string processing) see_also_split_strings                  | Array (String) | Same as above, but with See Also
+Primary means of fetching a pattern from the database description                             | String         | Longer, human-readable text description of the IndexPattern. __Note:__ Descriptions are _not_ guaranteed to be unique by the database, and are merely meant to contain supplemental information. pagenumber_pre_strings                  | Array (String) | When locating page numbers, this is a list of patterns to look for and split the text on.
+After this processing is done, the result should be a list of strings with the page number at the beginning of the string, followed by the content of the page.
+Used for extracting both locations and content from an EPUB pagenumber_css_selector_pattern         | String         | Pattern used to conform a page number (as stored in localid) to a css selector.
+All patterns must contain "{}" where the page number should go, as python string formatting is used to add the page number from any given location pagenumber_xpath_pattern                | String         | Pattern used to conform a page number (as stored in localid) to an xpath.
+All patterns must contain "{}" where the page number should go, as python string formatting is used to add the page number from any given location xpath_entry                             | String         | xpath used to locate main entries in the index see_split_strings                       | Array (String) | When parsing an entry, split on these strings to separate a "See" from the main entry (Sees are not always reliably enclosed in tags, and therefore require string processing) see_also_split_strings                  | Array (String) | Same as above, but with See Also